SHARE

 1. Suuru Lere by Lagbaja

-Lagbaja's Suuru Lere is an 8 minutes long track that recounts Nigeria's political history right from the amalgamation to the moment we gained independence and then the onslaught of coups that ensued.
-All of these events were rendered in animation so as to provide viewers young and old with a well-detailed and graphic depiction of the circumstances surrounding our democracy which was the crux of the song; patience with each other despite our myriad differences in the face of the democratic mandate.
+Lagbaja's Suuru Lere is an 8-minute-long track that recounts Nigeria's political history, right from the amalgamation to the moment we gained independence and the onslaught of ensuing coups.
+All of these events were rendered in animation to provide viewers young and old with a well-detailed and graphic depiction of the circumstances surrounding our democracy, which was the crux of the song; patience with each other despite our myriad differences in the face of the democratic mandate.

 Today, Lagbaja's Suuru Lere is 22 years old as it was released in the year 2000 but it seems the message in his song and the visuals collectively flew right over the nation's head with the state of affairs mirroring that depicted in the video.